-- OPC evaluation of proposals: Proposers should keep in mind the need for each OPC panel to cover a broad range of scientific areas.
-As a result, a particular proposal may not fall within the main area of specialisation of any of the panel members.
-Proposers should make sure that the context of their project and its relevance for general astrophysics, as well as any recent related results, are emphasised in a way that can be understood by their peers regardless of their expertise. - Observing conditions: The definitions of the observing conditions for Phase 1 and Phase 2 can be found on the Observing Conditions webpage.
+- Observing conditions: The definitions of the observing conditions for Phase 1 and Phase 2 can be found on the Observing Conditions webpage.
 Mistakes in, e.g., the lunar illumination requirement cannot be corrected after the deadline. - Any-weather proposals: ESO strongly encourages programmes that can effectively exploit the worst observing conditions on the VLT.
 More specifically, ESO invites proposals that request turbulence category 85% or 100%, thin/thick clouds and have no moon constraints. - Justification of requested time and observing constraints: Users must provide in the Time Justification field of the proposal all details necessary to reproduce their ETC calculations to justify the time and observing constraints requested.
 Failing to do so may result in the Observatory concluding that the programme is not feasible.
-Further justification of the observing constraints can be provided in the Lunar Phase and Constraints Justification field. - Policy on requests for changing or adding targets: Teams asking for observations that envision the need for additional or a change of targets, or for adapting their observing strategy after the start of the Period (following, e.g., TESS target releases), must declare it with a note in the Special Remarks field of the proposal.
+Further justification of the observing constraints can be provided in the Lunar Phase and Constraints Justification field. - Policy on requests for changing or adding targets: Teams asking for observations that envision the need for additional or a change of targets, or for adapting their observing strategy after the start of the Period (following, e.g., Gaia data releases), must declare it with a note in the Special Remarks field of the proposal.
 The note must include the time scale and the expected cadence of the target change requests.
 In addition, the proposals must provide scientific and technical justifications for such approach in their rationale and Time Justification field.
 The request will undergo a scientific review by the OPC and a technical feasibility assessment by the Observatory.
 Proposals that are scientifically highly ranked and can be supported in terms of target list changes and strategy requirements will be considered for scheduling.